awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-method-settings-method-request.md

 You can set up the `ANY` method on a non\-proxy resource as well\.
 Combining the `ANY` method with a proxy resource, you get a single API method setup for all of the supported HTTP methods against any resources of an API\.
 Furthermore, the backend can evolve without breaking the existing API setup\.

  Before setting up an API method, consider who can call the method\.
 Set the authorization type according to your plan\.
 For open access, set it to `NONE`\.
 To use IAM permissions, set the authorization type to `AWS_IAM`\.
-To use a Lambda function\-based Lambda authorizer, set this property to `CUSTOM`\.
-To leverage an Amazon Cognito user pool set the authorization type to `COGNITO_USER_POOLS`\.
+To use a Lambda authorizer function, set this property to `CUSTOM`\.
+To use an Amazon Cognito user pool, set the authorization type to `COGNITO_USER_POOLS`\.

 The following AWS CLI command shows how to create a method request of the `ANY` verb against a specified resource \(`6sxz2j`\), using the IAM permissions to control its access\.